 - (c) Get comfortable using monads, and the bind syntax.
-Try doing the exercises at https://wiki. haskell.org/All_About_Monads#Exercises (which will require you to read the previous sections to understand do notation, and their previous examples). - (d) Also, look at the file http://www.seas.harvard.edu/courses/cs152/2018sp/sections/ haskell-examples.hs, which includes some example Haskell code (that will likely be covered in Section).
+Try doing the exercises at https://wiki. haskell.org/All_About_Monads#Exercises (which will require you to read the previous sections to understand do notation, and their previous examples). - (d) Also, look at the Haskell code provided on the section page, which includes some example Haskell code (that will likely be covered in Section).